 JK performed the statistical analysis, researched data, and wrote the paper.
-AQ, TS, RA, LM, KM, AG, EK reviewed and edited the manuscript.
+BS performed and interpreted the platelet function tests.
+AQ, TS, RA, LM, KM, AG, and EK reviewed and edited the manuscript.
 SA reviewed and edited the manuscript and is the guarantor of the manuscript.
 All authors approved the final submission of the manuscript.

 Conflict of Interest Statement

 The authors declare that the research was conducted in the absence of any commercial or financial relationships that could be construed as a potential conflict of interest.

 This work was part of an MD thesis and its publishing is in line with the University of Hull policy and can be accessed online (37).

 4. Martinelli I, Taioli E, Battaglioli T, Podda GM, Passamonti SM, Pedotti P, et al. Risk of venous thromboembolism after air travel: interaction with thrombophilia and oral contraceptives.
 Arch Intern Med (2003) 163(22):2771–4. doi:10.1001/archinte.163.22.2771

 6. Schreijer AJ, Cannegieter SC, Meijers JC, Middeldorp S, Buller HR, Rosendaal FR.
 Activation of coagulation system during air travel: a crossover study.
 Lancet (2006) 367(9513):832–8. doi:10.1016/S0140-6736(06)68339-6